Keanu73/Keanu73/README.md

 ## Greetings! 👋
 Greetings to thee, fellow brethen!
-I am known by the name of Keanu (believe it or not), and I'm a budding young developer who has a deep passion for open-source projects.
-If you want to contact me for whatever reason, shoot an email to `keanu@keanu73.net`, and you can always leave a cheeky comment on my [website](https://keanu73.net) as many others have done... 🤭
+I am known by the name of **Keanu** (believe it or not), and I'm a budding young developer who has a deep passion for open-source projects.
+If you want to contact me for whatever reason, shoot an email to `keanu@keanu73.net`, and you can always check out my [website](https://keanu73.net) here.

 [![](https://img.shields.io/badge/keanu@keanu73.net-0078D4?style=flat-square&logo=Microsoft-Outlook&labelColor=0078D4&logoColor=ffffff)](mailto:keanu@keanu73.net)

 ## Specialisations 🐧
-I have over 7 years of experience with Linux system administration (mainly Debian flavoured operating systems, but also Arch Linux), but I also have experience with frontend and backend development.
+I have over 7 years of experience with Linux system administration (mainly Debian flavoured operating systems, but also Arch Linux), and I also have considerable experience with frontend/backend development, as well as DevOps (Docker, etc).

 ![](https://img.shields.io/badge/Windows%2010-0078D7?style=flat-square&logo=Windows&labelColor=0078D7)
 ![](https://img.shields.io/badge/Arch%20Linux-1793D1?style=flat-square&logo=Arch-Linux&labelColor=1793D1&logoColor=ffffff)